-Sonesta Inns – Good-value, peaceful, and closer to the beach than any nearby resort.
+Sonesta Inns – Good-value, peaceful, and closer to the beach than nearby resorts.

 The rooms – and suites with separate living areas – are positioned around the pool and gardens, and each features a balcony with space for a table, chairs, and two alcove seats.
 The design is also clever, so most rooms/suites are separated from neighbors, and are located in twin-level buildings only.
 Definitely not an inn (singular or plural), the Sonesta is reliably good and definitely affordable (rates include breakfast), and it boasts a position envied by five-star resorts: quiet, spacious, and as close to the beach as authorities allow.
-And for a smallish hotel it packs a lot in: e.g. pool with jacuzzi and sizable children’s area, gym, and spa with steam room.
-Renovations are planned from 2020 (but don’t appear necessary).
+And for a smallish hotel, it packs a lot in: e.g. pool with jacuzzi and sizable children’s area, gym, and spa with steam room.

 Sonesta Inns – The Location